Balance and vestibular conditions therapy

 - Neurological conditions

 Treatment begins with a thorough evaluation by a physical therapist specially trained in vestibular and balance therapy.
-The evaluation includes an examination of balance reactions, vision and gait, and – if the patient is at risk for falling – posture, strength and joint mobility.
-They analyze movements that provoke vertigo.
-Then they design an individualized treatment program, which may include balance and visual retraining, exercises to reduce sensitivity to movement or canolith repositioning.
+The evaluation includes an examination of balance reactions, vision and gait, and - if the patient is at risk for falling - posture, strength and joint mobility.
+We analyze movements that provoke vertigo and design an individualized treatment program, which may include balance and visual retraining, exercises to reduce sensitivity to movement or canolith repositioning.

 Most health insurance plans will cover physical therapy treatment and diagnostic testing.
 A physician’s referral may be required.